CBEP-SoCB-Details/FOCB_Nutrients/Analysis/FOCB_TN_Trend_Analysis.md

 ### Outliers Or Errors?

-The extreme TN values are perhaps suspect. the TN &gt;&gt; 3 has a huge effect on most models, but we have no information from FOCB that these values are in error.
+The extreme TN values are perhaps suspect.
+The TN &gt;&gt; 3 has a huge effect on most models, but we have no information from FOCB that these values are in error.